 - Implement a daily skin routine by using beard oil to give it the fuel it needs to grow.

-- Maintain a healthy diet to give your body the nutrients it needs to produce lustrous black men beards.
+- Maintain a healthy diet to give your body the nutrients it needs to produce full beards.

 - Exercise increases your testosterone levels, so start hitting the gym regularly.

 - Give your face a few days to get used to the beard growth by keeping it washed and oiled.
 The itching will subside around day three.

 - If you have not decided on what style of beard you want, then avoid trimming or shaping it for about a month.

 Whenever we are stressed, testosterone levels can drop.
 That’s bad news for your facial hair follicles.
 Being stressed overall inhibits the function of our body.
 Avoiding stress will keep your hormone levels balanced and your beard in good shape.

 Stick To All-Natural Ingredients